 - Teach a young child how to think

 - Open-ended questions

 - Teach a young child how to solve problems

 - Famous quotes about education

 There are so many different theories regarding early childhood education and what is most important for a young child to learn.
 There are as many different educational theories and schools as there are psychologists, who have studied the early learner to determine how they learn.
-Jean Piaget, Vygotsky, Erik Erikson, Maria Montessori, John Dewey, Frederick Froebel, Rudolf Steiner (Waldorf), Loris Malaguzzi (Reggio Emilia approach) have studied and established different modes of learning for the young child.
-It's of utmost importance to understand how a child learns in order to provide them with the ideal learning environment, whether it be in a state of the art classroom, or in a small village surrounded by mountains.
+Jean Piaget, Vygotsky, Erik Erikson, Maria Montessori, John Dewey, Frederick Froebel, Rudolf Steiner (Waldorf), and Loris Malaguzzi (Reggio Emilia approach) have studied and established different modes of learning for the young child.
+It's of utmost importance to understand how a child learns in order to provide them with the ideal learning environment, whether it be in a state-of-the-art classroom, or in a small village surrounded by mountains.
 What matters most is that the child is learning how to observe his world, how to think, how to solve problems, how to navigate and function in his environment.

 Teach A Young Child How To Observe

 Humans are born with reflexes and senses in order to learn and relate.
 A young child will begin learning with his senses; seeing, hearing, smelling, tasting and touching.
 Sensory learning is integral in order to properly develop the brain, and to connect body-mind awareness.
 The more interactions a young child is able to experience using all of his senses, the greater the imprint will be with his cognitive development.